brianrahadi/quartz/content/posts/silicon-valley-trip.md

 ---

 ## Background
-Hello readers!
 Some weeks ago, I had the privilege of attending the silicon valley trip with 24 other SFU folks.
 It was also my first time to the states.
 I wrote this post as a sort of diary and reflections of what I had experienced in the trip and maybe also for those who are thinking to join next year and see what it's all about.

 In case you are interested in watching the trip, Isabelle has made an [amazing vlog of the trip](https://www.youtube.com/watch?v=P8m5hW4Xeic&ab_channel=Belle).